Mental Health Facilities Platte County, MO

 Research Psychiatric Center Hca Midwest Hospital - 6.6 miles from Platte, MO

-Research Psychiatric Center Hca Midwest Hospital is a mental health clinic in Jackson County, Missouri, located at 2323 East 63rd Street, 64130 zip code.
-Research Psychiatric Center Hca Midwest Hospital offers partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Research Psychiatric Center Hca Midwest Hospital provides integrated dual diagnosis disorder treatment, electroconvulsive therapy and behavior modification to seniors 65 or older, adults and young adults.
-Research Psychiatric Center Hca Midwest Hospital also supports people with PTSD, people with trauma and people with Alzheimer's or dementia.
-Some other services provided by Research Psychiatric Center Hca Midwest Hospital include family psychoeducation and suicide prevention services.
+Research Psychiatric Center Hca Midwest Hospital is a mental health clinic in Jackson County, MO, located at 2323 East 63rd Street, 64130.
+Research Psychiatric Center Hca Midwest Hospital provides telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
+Research Psychiatric Center Hca Midwest Hospital offers activity therapy, couples/family therapy and electroconvulsive therapy to adults, young adults and seniors 65 or older.
+Research Psychiatric Center Hca Midwest Hospital also supports people with PTSD, seniors or older adults and people requiring dual diagnosis treatment.
+Additional services offered at Research Psychiatric Center Hca Midwest Hospital include family psychoeducation and suicide prevention services.

 Learn More